 NVIDIA Quadro RTX and AMD Radeon Pro are great graphics card options for SOLIDWORKS users.
 These graphics cards have high capacity onboard memory, and they run off of drivers specifically optimised for SOLIDWORKS.
 Dassault Systèmes fully ISV (Independent System Vendor) certify these graphics options to guarantee strong performance and high levels of stability within SOLIDWORKS.

 For SOLIDWORKS Visualize users, we recommend NVIDIA graphics.
 Visualize is built upon the proprietary NVIDIA CUDA technology meaning that AMD based cards are not compatible.
 Furthermore, for maximum performance configuring your system with as many cards as possible is highly recommended.
 AMD Ryzen Threadripper Workstations are the ideal choice for SOLIDWORKS Visualize users thanks to its high clock speeds for modelling and supporting up to 4x GPUs for rendering.

 Solid State Drives (SSD) are more expensive than traditional Hard Disk Drives (HDD), but many SOLIDWORKS users now opt for these storage options as standard.
 SSD’s are incredibly beneficial when loading projects, saving files and launching applications.
-Replacing a HDD with a SSD could even be considered as an upgrade option to your existing computer infrastructure.
+Replacing a HDD with an SSD could be considered as an upgrade option to your existing computer infrastructure.